-Our Master of Science in Psychology Program offers you majors in Mental Health Counseling, Marriage and Family Therapy, and School Counseling.
-You will also have the option of selecting one major, or selecting two majors to provide you with additional specialized training and a competitive advantage in the labor market.
+The M.S. in Psychology program at Albizu University, Miami campus, trains students to become culturally competent mental health professionals who deliver effective services to diverse populations.
+Three majors are offered: Mental Health Counseling, Marriage and Family Therapy, and School Counseling.
+A dual major option is available to provide you with additional specialized training and a competitive advantage in the labor market.

-The Albizu University Master of Science in Psychology graduates go on to secure gainful employment in a variety of public and private mental health services settings.
-These include: community mental health agencies, hospitals, public and private social services agencies, shelters for special populations, inpatient and outpatient treatment facilities, school-based programs, substance abuse treatment centers, hospice centers, colleges and universities, and private practice settings.
+Graduates typically find employment in a variety of public and private mental health services settings.
+These include community mental health agencies, hospitals, public and private social services agencies, shelters for special populations, inpatient and outpatient treatment facilities, school-based programs, substance abuse treatment programs, hospice centers, colleges and universities, and private clinical practice.